hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

    sources.
 2. The second task installs netplan with `apt` if it is not already installed.
    In Ubuntu, it should already be installed by default.
-3. The third task creates or updates the network configuration in the directory `/etc/netplan` from the template `netplan-network.yaml.j2`.
-The file name is read from the Ansible variable `netplan_config_file`.
+3. The third task creates or updates the network configuration from the template `netplan-network.yaml.j2`.
+The directory and file name are read from the Ansible variable `netplan_config_file`.
 The file owner and group are set to `root`.
-File permissions are set to `644`.
+File permissions are set to `600`.
 If the configuration changed, the task triggers the event to apply the network configuration.

 #### Templates